 The Brooklyn Signature is a hybrid mattress that comes in multiple levels of firmness, however, we recommend medium firmness for stomach sleepers.
 It is built with multi-foam comfort layers including a gel-infused foam and a quilted foam cover for the cushion stomach sleepers need.
 Its support core is built with a high-density polyfoam base and pocketed coils for support or the torso.
 The Brooklyn Signature makes is a great choice for stomach sleepers who want premium comfort at a competitive price.
 The hyper-responsive foam provides exceptional compression support for stomach sleepers while the TitaniumGel™ keeps you cool and comforted all night long.

-Latex & Foam: Latex and foam are great options for stomach sleepers because of their conforming nature and ability to relieve pressure to the areas that become misaligned when sleeping on the stomach.
+Memory foam mattresses are great options for stomach sleepers because of their conforming nature and ability to relieve pressure in the areas that become misaligned when sleeping on the stomach.

 For stomach sleepers, it’s imperative to have a mattress with good contour.
 This means that the mattress not only conforms to your body but allows for more compression in your heavier areas (i.e. the stomach), and less for your lighter areas (i.e. the head, neck, and shoulders).
 This will ensure the spine stays aligned and you don’t end up causing undue strain to the back.